King's RepositoryのロゴKing's Repository

 [edit | edit source]

+White develops a piece and prepares to recapture on e5 with their knight.
 Black still lacks space.
-He must at all cost avoid a passive play which would allow White to crush him quickly.
+They must avoid passive play at all costs, which would allow White to crush them quickly.

 Theory table